soundpress/RulesOfNYC/docs/c06/index.rst

 (j) All flammable materials shall be removed from the work area and all sources of ignition (including but not limited to pilot lights) shall be extinguished.

-(k) Fixed objects which will remain within the proposed work areas shall be pre-cleaned using HEPA filtered vacuum equipment and/or wet cleaning methods as appropriate, and enclosed with two layers of fire retardant 6-mil plastic sheeting sealed to protect from re-contamination.
-Sprinklers, standpipes, and other fire suppression systems shall remain in service and shall not be plasticized.
+(k) Fixed objects which will remain within the proposed work areas must be pre-cleaned using HEPA filtered vacuum equipment and/or wet cleaning methods as appropriate, and enclosed with two layers of fire retardant 6-mil plastic sheeting sealed to protect from re-contamination.
+Sprinklers, standpipes, and other fire protection systems must remain in service and must not be plasticized.

 (l) Any source of emergency lighting which is temporarily blocked as a result of work place preparation shall be replaced for the duration of the project by battery operated or temporary exit signs, exit lights, or exit path markings.